bethropolis/suplike-social-website/README.md

 - making the whole system depend on ajax api requests for speed on page load and easier for expansion (`social.php` would be a great example);
 - `laravel` would really make this even easier;
-- adding lazy loading to the posts would make load time quicker
-- improving the UI
+- improving the UI (especially desktop)
 - implementing PHPmailer to send emails e.g forgot password system
 - admin dashboard [✔]
 - youtube video posting and more formarts